Nabiha-Nasir/Sufficient-statistic-based-strategies-in-Finite-Horizon-Two-Player-Zero-Sum-Stochastic-Bayesian-Game/README.md

 For example, <img src="https://render.githubusercontent.com/render/math?math=Q_{a=1,b=1}(l_{t-1}=2,l_t=2)=0.5">.

 ### Goal:
-The goal of this project is to design a sufficient statistic based algorithm to find the optimal stratgies of the players for finite horizon game.
+The goal of this project is to design a sufficient statistic based algorithm to find the optimal stratgies of the players for finite horizon game and reduce the computational complexity.

+### Solution (window-by-window method)
+In primal game the sufficient statistics are not fully accessible to the player.
+Thats why dual game is introduced where the belief and inital vector payoff are fully accessible to the player.
+But directly using the LP of dual game for a large horizon game is computationally heavy.
+Thats why we divide the total game into multiple windows and solve it window by window and update the strategy periodically.
+We refer this method as window by window method.